 - Something that requires more than one or two people to address

-Some examples situations conducive to resolution via design sprint include: problems with user engagement on a particular product, developing a brand new product, and adding a new type of service to an existing product.
+Some examples of situations conducive to resolution via design sprint include: problems with user engagement on a particular product, developing a brand new product, and adding a new type of service to an existing product.

 Design Sprint Principles

 With this in mind, Silas provided a number of resources for helping adopt the design sprint process and making it unique to the organization embracing it.
 His favorite is the book Sprint by bestselling author, Jake Knapp.
 In his book, Knapp explains, “The process is flexible… the principles aren’t.”
-So while the design sprint process may very from problem to problem, organization to organization, it’s important to keep the following key principles at the forefront:
+So while the design sprint process may vary from problem to problem, organization to organization, it’s important to keep the following key principles at the forefront:

 - Together alone

 - Getting Started > Being Right

 Let’s get specific on what a design sprint actually looks like: